aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 print(f'Outside of the function, the sequence is {seq}.')
 ```

 Because we did not make a copy of the original sequence when writing `sequence = seq1` we are changing its content with `sequence[0] = 0`.
-Therefore, such statements can have an effect outside of the function and you must be really careful if this is intended or not.
-If you do not want to modify the sequence outside of the function you could write instead:
+Therefore, such statements can have an effect outside of the function and you must be really careful depending on whether it is intended or not.
+If you do not want to modify the sequence outside of the function, you could write instead:

 ```python
 def test_func(seq1):